How to Add a New Disk in Proxmox VE?

 Finally, you will see a new storage option under the virtual machine.

-Backup your Proxmox VMs with the safest way
+Backup Your Proxmox VMs with the Safest Way

 Vinchin Backup & Recovery is a powerful data protection solution designed for virtualized environments, including Proxmox.
 When backing up Proxmox virtual machines with Vinchin, users benefit from efficient backup and recovery features, utilizing incremental backups, deduplication, and compression technologies to significantly reduce storage usage while ensuring fast and stable backup processes.
 Its intuitive interface and automated backup tasks allow Proxmox users to easily manage large-scale VM backups and quickly restore them in case of failure, ensuring business continuity and data security.